Skilled Labor Shortage Affects Manufacturing and Construction Industries

 Over the next 10 years, it is projected that 3.5 million manufacturing jobs will need to be filled.
-However, only 1.5 million workers will be available to take those jobs, leaving a whopping 2 million manufacturing jobs open.
+However, only 1.5 million workers will be available to take those jobs, leaving a whopping 2 million manufacturing jobs open (Source: The Manufacturing Institute).
 There are also expected to be shortfalls in skilled workers in the construction industry.
 So what’s contributing to this shortage in skilled labor and how can manufacturers work to fill it?
-A recent article in Window & Door explores this multifaceted issue.
+Window & Door explored this multifaceted issue.

 The causes of the shortage are many.
 First, manufacturing jobs tend to have a bad reputation for being dangerous or outdated, with work that isn’t relevant to today’s workers.
 In reality, most of those hazardous and difficult jobs have been outmoded and automated.

 Second, there has been a focus for many years on the importance of a four-year college education.
 Combine that with the lack of knowledge about the nature of these jobs and the high wages that many manufacturing and commercial construction employees, and the cause of the skilled labor shortage begins to become quite obvious.

 So, what can manufacturers do to solve the shortage?